samprietoserrano/cs194w-software-capstone/README.md

 ## Trying Out the Code

+**EDIT 1: In this reupload, option 1 of the two options presented below is not available (since the repo will be public).
+To test the tool/extension, follow option 2.
+For details, see the AUTHORS.md file.**

+**EDIT 2: Some links to the original repo and its Wiki are no longer valid, sadly.
+For details, see the AUTHORS.md file.**

 To test our code, you can either (1) test the extension tool on its own within your Chrome browser, or (2) open and build our code yourself.

 (1) To install the extension as it is, follow these steps: